Characters

 Born 1918, Honolulu, Hawaii.
 Drafted, November 1941

-Born on a plantation in Hawaii, he attended McKinley High School and moved out on his own the moment he graduated.
-Getting a job at a laundry in downtown Hawaii, buying a new car, and spending his evenings on the beach dancing and partying, Jesse was determined to live life to its fullest.
+Born on a plantation, he attended McKinley High School and moved out on his own the moment he graduated.
+Getting a job at a laundry in downtown Honolulu, buying a new car, and spending his evenings on the beach playing his Ukulele, Jesse was determined to live life to its fullest.

 Getting drafted into the Hawaiian National Guard became a huge hurdle to his plans.